Sander marinus: Distribution and habitat

 Sander marinus is found in the Black Sea and the Caspian Sea.
 It lives in brackish waters and spawns in the seas but will enter rivers.
 The estuarine perch prefers shallow coastal water, down to 35 m with a rocky seabed.

 Biology

 Sander marinus is a predator of invertebrates and smaller fishes.
 These fishes attain sexual maturity at 3 or 4 years old, the spawning season is in April and May and the spawn is laid on hard substrates.
 After spawning is complete, these fishes begin to feed intensively before the water temperature declines in the coastal waters and with the onset of winter they retreat to deeper waters.

 Fishing

-Sander marinus is a commercially targeted species but its is not highly valued as the flesh is considered somewhat unpalatable.
+Sander marinus is a commercially targeted species but it is not highly valued as the flesh is considered somewhat unpalatable.